-At The Conservatory, the audition is a short workshop.
-The school’s most experienced instructors will evaluate your performance, how well you have prepared, and how you respond to criticism and direction.
-They will work with you on your performance to allow you to experience the conservatory’s methodology.
+At The New York Conservatory, the audition will be a short workshop.
+Your auditor will evaluate how well you have prepared, and how you respond to criticism and direction.
+They will work with you on your performance to allow you to experience The Conservatory’s methodology.
 They will also get to know a little more about you through a conversation about your goals, hobbies, and interests.

 what to prepare